stackimpact/stackimpact-python/README.md

 ## Overview

-StackImpact is a performance profiler for production applications.
-It gives developers continuous and historical view of application performance with line-of-code precision, which includes CPU, memory allocation and blocking call hot spots as well as execution bottlenecks, errors and runtime metrics.
+StackImpact is a production-grade performance profiler built for both production and development environments.
+It gives developers continuous and historical view of application performance with line-of-code precision that is essential for locating CPU, memory allocation and blocking call hot spots as well as latency bottlenecks.
+Included runtime metric and error monitoring complement profiles for extensive performance analysis.
 Learn more at [stackimpact.com](https://stackimpact.com/).

 ![dashboard](https://stackimpact.com/wp-content/uploads/2017/06/hotspots-cpu-1.4-python.png)